 signs hiring is gradually picking up work against bond bulls,"

-said Josh Stiles, managing director at IDEAglobal in New York.
+said Josh Stiles, director of research at IDEAglobal in New

-"That all tends to favor (President Barack) Obama's re-election
+York.
+"That all tends to favor (President Barack) Obama's

-just as the debates are about to begin and leaves dealing with
+re-election just as the debates are about to begin and leaves

-the 'fiscal cliff' as the key policy action later in the year."
+dealing with the 'fiscal cliff' as the key policy action later